 We benefit from a number of strong partnerships and relationships.
 In March 2010, we entered into a framework agreement with LGI to establish a strategic growth partnership to jointly acquire and invest in oil and natural gas projects throughout Latin America.
 In May 2011, our partnership with LGI was strengthened by LGI's acquisition of a 10% equity interest in our existing Chilean operations.
 In October 2011, LGI acquired an additional 10% equity interest in GeoPark Chile and a 14% equity interest in GeoPark TdF, and agreed to provide additional financial support for the further development of the Tierra del Fuego Blocks.
 In December 2012, LGI acquired a 20% equity interest in our Colombian business.
 As of the date of this annual report, we are the only independent E&P company in which LGI has equity investments in Latin America.
-See "-Significant agreements-Agreements with LGI" for additional information relating to these agreements.
+See "-Significant Agreements-Agreements with LGI" for additional information relating to these agreements.

-In addition, the IFC has been one of our shareholders since 2006, holding an 5.81% equity interest in us as of December 31, 2015.
-In Chile, we have strong long-term commercial relationships with Methanex and ENAP, and in

-Colombia, through our acquisitions of Winchester, Luna and Cuerva, we have inherited a strong relationship with Ecopetrol, the Colombian state-owned oil and gas company.

-In Brazil, we believe we will continue to derive benefit from the long-term relationship GeoPark Brasil (formerly Rio Das Contas) has with Petrobras.
+In addition, the IFC has been one of our shareholders since 2006, holding an 5.8% equity interest in us as of December 31, 2016.
+In Chile, we have strong long-term commercial relationships with Methanex and ENAP, and in Colombia, we have developed a strong relationship with Ecopetrol, the Colombian state-owned oil and gas company.
+In Brazil, we believe we will continue to derive benefit from the long-term relationship GeoPark Brasil (formerly Rio das Contas) has with Petrobras.

-2016 Strategy and Outlook
+2017 Strategy and Outlook